-Nov.30.2015 to Dec.01.2015The 2nd Biennial Scientific Conference on Medicines Regulation in Africa kicks off in Addis Ababa, Ethiopia
+November 30, 2015 to December 01, 2015The 2nd Biennial Scientific Conference on Medicines Regulation in Africa kicks off in Addis Ababa, Ethiopia

 Addis Ababa, Ethiopia, 30 November, 2015: The 2nd Biennial scientific conference on medicines regulation in Africa has opened today 30 November, 2015 in Addis Ababa, Ethiopia under the theme “Regulatory Systems Strengthening for advancing Research, Innovation and Local Pharmaceutical production i